webbdata/WebbData.Github.io/SQLHealthcare/healthcare.md

 Our aggregated column, the average number of procedures performed, comes from the health table.
 However, to be able to group these averages by race we need to use a JOIN statement to pull in data from our demographics table.
 Based on our results there does not seem to be any significant differences in the treatment of different races.
 This is the result we hope for, and hopefully will come to expect in all cases. <br>

-Let's highlight our hospital successes.
+Let's highlight our hospital's successes.
 For this we will consider a success story as a patient that was admitted with a diabetic emergency, indicated by a "1" in the "admission_type_id" column, and who had a hospital stay that was shorter than the average of 4.4 days.
 To do this we will need to use a subquery inside our SELECT and WHERE queries because we can't use an aggregating function, like AVG, as a parameter when trying to sort data.
 The query below is a good example of a subquery, and produces a full list of our success stories:

 #### List of Emergency Success Stories
 ![Success Stories SQL Script](emergency_successes.png)<br>
 ![Results](successes.png)<br>

 The WITH statement in the query above allows us to give our subquery results a name that we can then reference in the second query to produce our list of hospital successes.
-Altering the above query with a COUNT function shows that there 33,684 success stories in out dataset!
+Altering the above query with a COUNT function shows that there are 33,684 success stories in our dataset!

 Finally, we want to know how many patients are being readmitted after the treatments listed in this dataset.
 In an ideal world patients would receive sufficient and appropriate treatments on their first stay, saving money for the hospitals and, more importantly, keeping these patients healthy.
 To figure out if, and how soon, patients were readmitted we can use another CASE WHEN statement to organize the records based on three categories found in the "readmitted" column.
 Here are the results: